How Would You Spend Your Last Thanksgiving?

 We’ve already forgone countless once-in-a-lifetime events to mitigate a newly-minted definition of risk which takes only one variable into account.

-And have neglected to acknowledge that many of our seniors — the most vulnerable among us — don’t even want that kind of ‘safety’ because it costs precious moments with their families.
+And, all the while, we have neglected to acknowledge that many of our seniors — the most vulnerable among us — aren’t interested in the new version of safety because it costs precious moments with their families.

 They already achieved quantity in life.
 What most of them want more than anything is quality.

 Thanksgiving presents an opportunity to recapture some semblance of our humanity and remind us why we want so badly to live.

 People who need hugs from their families should be able to get them.
 That’s not a frivolous or selfish desire to be dismissed or diminished.
 For many, it has become a matter of life and death.

 There’s only one ‘unsafe’ version of Thanksgiving for me and that’s failing to be present with my family — allowing weaponized shame and performative restrictions to keep us apart.